mattblovell/kodi_panel/README.rst

 an input.
 For my Odroid C4 board, that turned out to be GPIO19, otherwise known as Pin Number 35.

-The following block of code in ``kodi_panel.py`` is qualified by a USE_INT conditional that defaults to True:
+The following block of code in ``kodi_panel.py`` is qualified by a USE_TOUCH boolean that is set to True at the start of the script.
+If you are *not* using the touch interrupt, just set USE_TOUCH to False.

 ::